In January of 2007 I was 20 years old.

 Then I wrecked my car.

 With no license.
 And no insurance.
-And in an accident with another car.
-I had to beg my brother to loan me money to fix the other person's car.
-Meanwhile my car sat unmoving and wrecked, collecting parking tickets until I sold it as-is for next to nothing.
+And in an accident with another vehicle.
+I had to beg my brother to loan me money to fix the other car.
+Meanwhile, my car sat unmoving and wrecked, collecting parking tickets until I sold it, as is, for next to nothing.

-It would be 3 years before I would pay the bill for the ER visit that night, which would tarnish my credit score for years afterwards.
+It would be three years before I would pay the bill for the hospital trip that night, which would ruin my credit and follow me for years afterwards.

-My girlfriend and I became very good at grocery store math, because having to put stuff back after it was rung up was mortifying.
-A year earlier I had been living off a trust fund.
-The payments had stopped that winter.
+In 2007, my girlfriend and I became very good at grocery store math, because having to put stuff back after it was rung up was mortifying.
+A year earlier I had been living off a trust fund; the payments had stopped that winter.

 2007 was the worst year of my life.